aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 * 99.9% of Get RPC calls will complete in less than 100 ms.
 * 99% of latency clients’ Set RPC calls with payloads < 1 kB will complete in < 10 ms.

+## SLA

+SLAs are service level agreements: an explicit or implicit contract with your users that includes consequences of meeting (or missing) the SLOs they contain.
+The consequences are most easily recognized when they are financial (a rebate or a penalty) but they can take other forms.

+Whether or not a particular service has an SLA, it’s valuable to define SLIs and SLOs and use them to manage the service.

 ## Resources and Services